nitindermohan/oak-new-docs/content/docs/manuals/advanced-cluster-setup.md

 ### Choose a Different Branch

 By default these scripts will compose the services of the `main` oakestra branch, the latest stable release.
-However this can be changed by setting the environment variable `OAKESTRA_BRANCH` **before running the startup script**.
+However this can be changed by setting the environment variable `OAKESTRA_BRANCH` <u>before running the startup script</u>.
 This allows you to experiment with some unreleased features.

 ```bash